XYZ for Google Earth (XYZGE)

 This page describes a free application that runs in

-Google Earth.
+the Google Earth desktop client.
 Please install

 and return to this page to learn more.